-• Enrichment Application - This application form is only for students desiring content or enrichment only, not Graduate Credit.
-If you desire credit, you should complete the application for admission into a degree program.

-Please include full payment for enrichment tuition.
-Payment MUST BE received before the first class session or attendance will be denied.
+- Enrichment Application \ This application form is only for students desiring content or enrichment only, not Graduate Credit.
+If you desire credit, you should complete the application for admission into a degree program. - Include full payment for enrichment tuition.
+Payment must be received before the first class session or attendance will be denied.

-Admission Deadlines during the 2011-12 Academic Year
+Admission Deadlines during the 2012-13 Academic Year

 All application materials and forms should be completed and returned to the Office of Admissions as early as possible.
 The application deadlines are listed below by date of postmark.
+Electronic document submission is acceptable for essays, curriculum vitae and reference forms to admissions@theseattleschool.edu.

 On site interviews are mandatory for all degree applicants except by appeal.
-If you have extenuating circumstances that may prevent you from attending one of the group interview events listed above, please notify the Office of Admissions.
+If you have extenuating circumstances that may prevent you from attending one of the group interview events listed below, please notify the Office of Admissions.
 Applicants are encouraged, but not required, to attend the interview date associated with their application deadline.
 Registration for all interview dates is available online.
-Applications received after the final review date may be considered as space is available, and will be assessed a \$25 late fee.
+Applications received after the final review date may be considered as space is available.

-Deadlines for Fall 2012 Admission
+Deadlines for Fall 2013 Admission

-Priority Consideration Applications Due: October 14 Group Interview Date: November 4 (Experience Weekend) Notification by December 1
+Priority Consideration Applications Due: October 15 Group Interview Date: November 5 (following Fall Preview) Notification by December 5

-First Round Applications Due: December 2 Group Interview Date: January 23 Notification by February 24
+Round Two Applications Due: December 17 Group Interview Date: January 14 Notification by February

-Second Round Applications Due: February 13 Group Interview Date: March 2 (Experience Weekend)

-Notification by April 6
+Round Three Applications Due: February 25 Group Interview Date: March 11 (following Spring Preview) Notification by April 3

-Final Round Applications Due: April 13 Group Interview Date: May 14
+Round Four Applications Due: April 1 Group Interview Date: April 15 Notification by May 8

-Notification by June 8